Blueprint Travelers

 A Fiordland Cinema Exclusive: Ata Whenua

 After you get back to Te Anau, head to the Fiordland Cinema to see Ata Whenau, a movie that was filmed within the national park and is only shown here.
-This 30 minute long movie highlights the beauty and history of the region and is a great way to understand the landscape in which you will be exploring.
+This 30 minute long movie highlights the beauty and history of the region and is a great way to understand the landscape in which you will be exploring from Te Anau to Milford Sound.
 They have showings daily at 3 PM, 5 PM and 6 PM and the cinema itself sells food and drinks that can be brought into the theater.

 Day 2: Fiordland National Park Hikes

-Your second day will be another hiking adventure but you will go deeper into the national park onto some of the best day hikes in the region.
+Your second day will be another hiking adventure, but you will go deeper into the national park to do some of the best day hikes that can be found on the way from Te Anau to Milford Sound.

 Morning Hike: Key Summit and View of Lake Marian

 Your first hike of the day will be the Key Summit and View of Lake Marian.
-This hike is part of the Routeburn Track, one of the “Great Hikes of New Zealand”.
-(The Routeburn Track is a 3-day trail through Fiordland National Park that takes you from hut to hut.
+This hike is part of the Routeburn Track, one of the “Great Walks of New Zealand”.
+(The Routeburn Track is a 3-day trail through Fiordland National Park that takes you from hut to hut on your way to Mount Aspiring National Park.
 If you want to do this multi-day trek, you will need to reserve your stay in the huts in advance.)
 We also recommend doing a day-hike of a different portion of the Routeburn Trek from Queenstown.
 You can read more about that hike here and how to best spend your time in Queenstown.

 Because of the views, at the summit, you will want to do this hike with as little cloud cover as possible.
 The hike is 5.25 miles (8.5 kilometers) and takes between 2.5 and 3 hours.
 Make sure to do the little walks and pathways at the summit to get all the views available to you.

-A mountain with some clouds covering it in Fiordland National Park
+A mountain with some clouds covering it - Fiordland National Park Te Anau to Milford Sound

 The top of the trail has 360 degree views of the mountains within Fiordland National Park.